Brand Core

 Self-Understanding

-Tennis-Point understands tennis as a sport that happens in real life — on club courts, in the hall after work, on weekends with friends.
-The brand's character is not formed through staging or athlete pathos, but through the game as it is actually played, the people who play it, the equipment that makes it possible, and the service that goes beyond the pure sale.
+Tennis-Point understands tennis as a sport that happens in real life: in league matches, in training, in the hall after work.
+The brand's character is not formed through staging or athlete pathos, but through the game as it is actually played, the people who play it, from hobby to club tournament, the equipment that makes it possible, and the service that goes beyond the pure sale.

 Attitude